ufoym/imbalanced-dataset-sampler/README.md

     **kwargs)
 ```

-Then in each epoch, the loader will sample the entire dataset and weigh your samples inversely to your class appearing probability in order to deal with imbalanced data.
+Then in each epoch, the loader will sample the entire dataset and weigh your samples inversely to your class appearing probability.